-Details for newbies about ERC-20, Before i further the article What does ERC stands for incase you dont know ERC means “Ethereum Request for Comment” which was Developed in 2015, ERC defines a common list of rules that an Ethereum token has to implement, giving developers the zeal to program how new tokens will work within the Ethereum ecosystem.
-This protocol became more popular with the crowdfunding companies that works with ICOs.
+Details for newbies about ERC-20, Before i further the article What does ERC stands for in case you don’t know ERC means “Ethereum Request for Comment” which was Developed in 2015, ERC defines a common list of rules that an Ethereum token has to implement, giving developers the zeal to program how new tokens will work within the Ethereum ecosystem.
+This protocol became more popular with the crowdfunding companies that work with ICOs.

-For the main purpose of raising funds users have chosen to make use of Initial Coin Offerings, which is now the most popular way of raising funds while avoiding the redulatory restrictions of fiat financing, In the year 2017, ICOs raised around $6.5 billions.
-Arriving to this year 2018 they have already raised the sum of $2 billion, almost all ICOs focus on Ethereum as a platform and more specifically on the Ethereum smart contracts.
+For the main purpose of raising funds users have chosen to make use of Initial Coin Offerings, which is now the most popular way of raising funds while avoiding the regulatory restrictions of fiat financing, In the year 2017, ICOs raised around $6.5 billion.
+Arriving at this year 2018 they have already raised the sum of $2 billion, almost all ICOs focus on Ethereum as a platform and more specifically on the Ethereum smart contracts.

-The selling of shares in ICO projects are mostly sold for Ethereum or Bitcoin and rewarded in the form of tokens also knowns ERC-20 tokens.
+The selling of shares in ICO projects is mostly sold for Ethereum or Bitcoin and rewarded in the form of tokens also knowns as ERC-20 tokens.
 Newbies on Ethereum are been recommended to make use of MyEtherWallet.com to monitor and manage ICO tokens.

 BASIC THINGS ABOUT ERC-20

-ERC-20 Autorise Developer: In this motive this token ERC-20 works to help developers of all kind to know or predict how some new tokens will work out within the larger Ethereum system.
-So the use for ERC-20 is crucial on developers, as project do not need to be carried out multiple times anytime new token is released.
-Rather, They are designed to be compacted with new tokens, as long as those tokens comply with the rules.
-Which means that most tokens released through Ethereum Initial Coin Offerings are ERC-20 compliant.
+ERC-20 Autorise Developer: In this motive, this token ERC-20 works to help developers of all kinds to know or predict how some new tokens will work out within the larger Ethereum system.
+So the use for ERC-20 is crucial for developers, as the project does not need to be carried out multiple times anytime new token is released.
+Rather, they are designed to be compacted with new tokens, as long as those tokens comply with the rules.
+This means that most tokens released through Ethereum Initial Coin Offerings are ERC-20 compliant.

 Smart Contract: Smart contracts are very efficient, at the same time they are some risks attached to them, For Example, Once a smart contract is been initiated by the ICO’s developers it cant be changed.
 If a smart contract has a Bug or vulnerabilities contained in them, you can lose your funding, or tokens even both. such errors have been happening consistently since the history of Ethereum network, WHICH IS HOW ETHEREUM CLASSIC WAS CREATED